 Accident, sickness and unemployment cover is a type of short-term income protection policy which will usually pay out for up to a year if you can’t work because you’ve lost your job, are unwell or have had an accident.
 Whilst it works in a similar way to income protection, the main difference is that ASU cover also includes unemployment whereas most standard income protection policies don’t.

 If you claim under the unemployment element of this type of cover, you must usually demonstrate that you’re applying for a set number of jobs per month.
-If you subsequently become ill and want to switch your claim from unemployment to the sickness element of your policy, you’ll need to contact your insurer to ask if this is possible.
-Tom Conner, director at advisers Drewberry said; “The policyholder should also ask if they would be required to see out another deferred period before the claim became eligible and I’d imagine if they have cover for 12 months of potential payments, it would be 12 months for the combined claim rather than an additional 12 months with a new claim starting again.”
+It is also typically designed for people who have been forcibly made redundant, so you might not be able to claim if you were fired, quit, or took redundancy voluntarily.
+If you subsequently become ill after becoming unemployed and want to switch your claim from unemployment to the sickness element of your policy, you’ll need to contact your insurer to ask if this is possible.
+Tom Conner, director at advisers Drewberry said: “The policyholder should also ask if they would be required to see out another deferred period before the claim became eligible and I’d imagine if they have cover for 12 months of potential payments, it would be 12 months for the combined claim rather than an additional 12 months with a new claim starting again.”

 Where you stand for coronavirus claims: If you’ve taken out this type of cover prior to the pandemic and can’t work due to sickness or because you’ve been made redundant, you should be able to claim.
 However, if your policy has a deferred period before you’re able to make a claim, and you’ve been off work for less than this, you won’t be able to claim yet.